christoffermattssonlangseth/ST-BRICHOS/README.md

 TODO
 1. Verify expression levels of and Itm2c (WT vs. BRICHOS; WT vs. PBS) [DONE ✅].
-2. Run stereoscope to integrate single cell and spatial data.
+2. Run stereoscope to integrate single cell and spatial data [in progess ⏳].
-3. Assess regional differences between BRICHOS and PBS conditions.
+3. Assess regional differences between BRICHOS and PBS conditions [in progess ⏳].
-4. Annotate brain regions in the remaining samples.
+4. Annotate brain regions in the remaining samples [in progess ⏳].
-5. Perform differential expression analysis followed by gene ontology enrichment (focus on processes such as endocytosis/endocytic cycling, noting possible microglial effects in bulk data).
+5. Perform differential expression analysis followed by gene ontology enrichment (focus on processes such as endocytosis/endocytic cycling, noting possible microglial effects in bulk data) [in progess ⏳].